 The Act that delegates this law-making power is known as the "empowering Act".
 The specific provision containing the power is the "empowering provision".
-The product of the exercise of this power is known, generically, as "delegated legislation" or "secondary legislation".34 This chapter refers to it all as "secondary legislation" as this is the label adopted by the Legislation Bill.
-Although many other names are used (for example, regulations, proclamations, Orders in Council, bylaws, rules, codes), these names do not, by and large, provide a principled way of distinguishing between different types of secondary legislation.
+The product of the exercise of this power is "secondary legislation".31.
+Although many other names are used (for example, delegated legislation, subordinate legislation, regulations, proclamations, Orders in Council, bylaws, rules, codes), these names do not, by and large, provide a principled way of distinguishing between different types of secondary legislation.
 The key questions with secondary legislation are what can be delegated, who exercises the delegated power, and what safeguards apply.